spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 - Rollback Cluster stage UI with timeout input https://github.com/spinnaker/deck/pull/9937 enhances the Rollback Cluster stage UI with timeout input.
 `window.spinnakerSettings.feature.dynamicRollbackTimeout = true;`
-The default is be used if there is no value set in the UI.
+The default is used if there is no value set in the UI.

 - Parent pipeline by default changes color to indicate that child pipeline waits for manual judgement